 The institution grew out of the dedication and vision of Sister Theresa Hackelmeier and the Sisters of St. Francis, Oldenburg, who established a school in Oldenburg, Indiana, in 1851.
 The college was founded in Oldenburg in 1936 and moved to Indianapolis in 1937.
 On July 1, 2009, Marian College became Marian University.
-On October 19, 2012 the university will celebrate its 75th anniversary in Indianapolis.

 Daniel J. Elsener became the eighth president of Marian College, now Marian University, on August 1, 2001.
 President Elsener has dedicated his professional life to the mission of Catholic education.
 As a result of his energetic and visionary leadership the university has experienced great success recruiting students and raising money to advance the mission of the university.